dogweather/forkful/content/en/java/strings/deleting-characters-matching-a-pattern.md

 weight: 5
 ---

-## What & Why?
-Deleting characters matching a pattern is about finding specific sequences of characters in a string and getting rid of them.
-Programmers do it to clean up data, strip out unnecessary info, or format strings to match a required pattern.

 ## How to:
 In Java, we often use the `String.replaceAll()` method with a regex pattern to delete characters.
 Here's a quick example: